PhantomGM/Digital-Narrative-Alchemist/README.md

 - [ ] **Export Functionality**: Export to PDF, JSON, or Markdown.
 - [ ] **Community Sharing**: Users can publish and browse shared content.

+### **Want to give feedback?
+Click New issue → 🧪 DNA System – Structured Feedback and share your thoughts!

 ---

 ## **License**